tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Vtex.md

 * **Name**: In this parameter, you need to use the value displayed [here]({{< ref "select-your-payment-method.html" >}}) in the column `paymentMethod parameter`.
 For the sake of our example, set `OXXO`.
 * **Description**: Provide the description you want to show when the customer selects this payment method.
 This parameter is optional.
 * **Notes payable expiration date**: provide the number of days before the cash payment expires.
 By default, this value is assigned to 7 days.
-Keep in mind that, to avoid processing problems, this value must match the value selected in the Payment expiration (days) field that you configured in the VTEX affiliation.
+Keep in mind that, to avoid processing problems, this value must match the value selected in the _**Payment expiration (days)**_ field that you configured in the VTEX affiliation.

-Leave the other parameters with their default values
+Leave the other parameters with their default values.

 4. Click _**Save**_.
 When the custom payment has been created, you are redirected to the option to create a new _**Payment conditions**_.
 This payment condition is created as explained in [Configure credit or debit cards](#configure-credit-or-debit-cards) section.